When Breath Organizes Experience

 Breath is often described in functional terms: regulation, activation, relaxation, grounding.
 While these descriptions are accurate, they remain partial.
 From a developmental perspective, breath functions more fundamentally as a process of organization.

-Breath structures experience by:
+Breath organizes experience through:

-• establishing rhythms of expansion and contraction,
+- establishing rhythms of expansion and contraction,

-• coordinating sensation, emotion, and movement,
+- coordinating sensation, emotion, and movement,

-• mediating contact between inner experience and the relational world.
+- mediating contact between inner experience and the relational world.

 Rather than simply reflecting psychological states, breathing patterns participate in the formation of those states.
 How breath flows, pauses, tightens, or fragments expresses how the organism has learned to meet life — how it approaches, withdraws, sustains contact, or interrupts engagement.